qiy-chen/MagicPrices/README.md

 ## Starting the application

-If downloaded directly from the GitHub repository, the application can be run by typing this command directing from the project's folder:
+If downloaded directly from the GitHub repository, the application can be run by typing this command from the project's folder:

 ./gradlew bootRun